 Best Budget: Homeware Red Hemlock Sandbox with Canopy

 It can be tricky to find a solid wood sandbox at this price, but this one fits the bill and even comes with an adjustable canopy.
-It measures 45 x 45 inches, and it's made of redwood, a dense, durable material.
-The edges of the sandbox are wide enough for little ones to sit on.
+It's made of redwood, a dense, durable material and the edges of the sandbox are wide enough for little ones to sit on.

 The canopy can also be completely lowered to fit over the sand, although you may want to add an additional tarp or sandbox cover for complete rain protection.
 Assembly is required, and as with other sandboxes of this style, there is no bottom, so you'll need to add your own protective layer of landscape fabric or other material.